Recovering the geometry of a flat spacetime from background radiation: Globally hyperbolic Minkowski space-times

 \subsection{Domains of dependence}

 A domain of dependence (called regular domain in \cite{bonsante}) $ D$ is a convex domain of $\mathbb R^{1,n}$ that is given as the intersection of the future (or the past) of a number of lightlike $n$-planes.
 We will exclude two limit cases: the whole space and the future of a single lightlike $n$-plane.
-In other words, we require that $\mathbb R^{1,n}\setminus D$ contains at least two non parallel lightlike $n$-planes.
+In other words, we require that $\mathbb R^{1,n}\setminus D$ contains at least two non-parallel lightlike $n$-planes.

 Simple examples of domains of dependence are the future of a point, or the future of a spacelike $(n-1)$-plane, whereas the future of a spacelike $n$-plane is not a domain of dependence.
-Geometrically interesting examples are the universal covers of maximal globally hyperbolic flat manifolds with compact Cauchy surface (GHMFC manifolds).
+Examples with interesting geometrical properties are the universal covers of maximal globally hyperbolic flat manifolds with compact Cauchy surface (MGHFC manifolds).
 Figure \ref{fig:dd} shows two of those more complex examples, corresponding to the domains of dependence described in sections \ref{sssc:torus1} and \ref{sssc:torus4}.

 Let us recall that for any Lorentzian manifold $M$, the cosmological time is a function $\tau:M\rightarrow(0,+\infty]$ whose value at a point $p\in M$ is the supremum of the length of causal curves in $M$ ending at $p$: